A Backup Sump Pump Can Save Your Kentucky Home in an Emergency

 - Your home already has an older sump pump installed.
 If your home already has a sump pump, installed by previous owners at some point over the years, there’s probably good reason for it.
 If you’re not sure whether it works or if it needs replaced, have a technician check it out.

+That’s why having a backup sump pump is essential.
 The solution is a backup system that runs on something other than the house’s power.
 It may sound counterintuitive since you’re trying to get rid of water coming into your home, but the most reliable source of power is actually your water lines themselves.
 A water-powered sump pump actually uses the pressure in your home’s water pipes to run the pump, ensuring it’ll continue to operate even if the power goes out.

-Put a Backup Plan in Place Today!
+Put a Backup Sump Pump Plan in Place Today